amircybersec/testlab/README.md

 ### First experiment

-The first experiment is setup to break attempts to do domain name resolution over TCP (TCP RESET attack only applied to TCP connections).
+The first experiment is designed to disrupt attempts to perform domain name resolution over TCP (TCP RESET attack only applied to TCP connections).
 The following command performs a name resolution using the resolver 8.8.8.8.
-We setup the experiment such that the attacker (/reset_attack/main.py) sniffs the traffic on the device interface, and when a packet is sent to 8.8.8.8, it will craft a new packet (pretending to be from 8.8.8.8) to dig client.

 ```
 dig @8.8.8.8 google.com +tcp
 ```

+We setup the experiment such that the attacker (`/reset_attack/main.py`):

+  1. Sniffs the traffic on the device interface
+  2. When a packet is sent to 8.8.8.8, it will craft a new packet (pretending to be from 8.8.8.8) destined to dig client
+  3. It will inject the traffic into the network interface

 The following wireshark capture shows the DNS resolution over TCP before injecting reset packets: